lybamughees/book-exercise-docs/labmodule05/README-CDA.md

 What does your implementation do?

+The implementation describes how to convert data objects, such as ActuatorData, SensorData, and SystemPerformanceData, to and from JSON format using a DataUtil class.
+The ActuatorDataToJson function converts an ActuatorData object to a JSON string, while the jsonToActuatorData function reverses the process by converting a JSON string back to an ActuatorData object.
+These functions ensure that data can be easily exchanged between components in an IoT system by converting it to a common JSON format.
+Similar conversion functions can be implemented for other data types, allowing for seamless data communication within the system.

 How does your implementation work?

+The implementation enables the conversion of custom data objects, such as ActuatorData, SensorData, and SystemPerformanceData, to JSON format and vice versa.
+When converting to JSON, the system uses a private function to create a JSON representation of the data object's attributes and values, ensuring compatibility through a custom JSON encoder.
+When converting from JSON, the system parses the JSON input, extracts key-value pairs, and constructs a new data object instance, updating its attributes with values from the JSON data.
+This functionality streamlines data exchange in an IoT ecosystem, promoting seamless communication and interoperability among various components.
 ### Code Repository and Branch

 NOTE: Be sure to include the branch (e.g. https://github.com/programming-the-iot/python-components/tree/alpha001).